-On the subpanel Physics-Wave you can choose to show the solution valid in the full x range or the right-moving or the left-moving constituent wave valid only in one of the potential regions.
-You can choose whether the y coordinate represents momentum or energy and you can set the position x_0 for which the phase of the incident wave vanishes.
+On the subpanel Physics-Wave, for the case of step potentials, you can choose to show the solution valid in the full x range or the right-moving or the left-moving constituent wave valid only in one of the potential regions.
+For all cases you can choose whether the y coordinate represents momentum or energy and you can set the position x_0 for which the phase of the incident wave vanishes.
+Here you may also choose whether the y Coordinate represents energy (as in Fig. 4.2) or momentum.